Bakkah: Valley of the Bakkah

 Blessed is the man whose strength is in thee; in whose heart are the ways of them. those Who passing through the valley of the Bakha, they make it a spring; Also blessing the first rain will give.
 They go from strength to strength, every one of them in Zion appeareth before God.

 The composition of the psalm is credited to the Sons of Korah, a Levite clan which regularly performed musical compositions for David and in the First Temple.

 The same Hebrew word בכא (bakha) is associated with a battle accounted in and in which took place on the Valley of Rephaim, about 4–7 kilometers southwest of the present-day Old City of Jerusalem.
 In the accounts, David is advised to engage the Philistines in battle when he hears the sound of marching in the tops of the bakha trees.
 (Note: Bekha'im, the plural form of bakha, is translated as mulberry trees in the King James Version and as pear trees in Middle English translations, although the specific tree to which bakha may refer to is not known.
 Many modern translations suggest balsam or poplar trees.)

-Muslims see the mention of a pilgrimage to the Valley of Bakha in the passage as a reference to Mecca, similar to the Quran in 3:96.
+Muslims see the mention of a pilgrimage to the Valley of Bakkah in the passage as a reference to Mecca, similar to the Quran in 3:96.
 Some also draw connections of the passage "they make it a place of springs" to the Book of Genesis' account of how Hagar the Egyptian has a well revealed to by God in the outskirts of Beersheba, presumably on the way to Bakkah.